OriHoch/ckan-cloud-operator/README.md

 ## Run ckan-cloud-operator locally

-Ensure you have `kubectl` and `gcloud` binaries, authenticated to the relevant gcloud account / kubernetes cluster.
+Ensure you have the required external dependencies such as `kubectl` and cloud provider binaries.
+You can check the Dockerfile for details.

-See the required system dependencies: [environment.yaml](environment.yaml)
+You should be authenticated to the relevant Kubernetes cluster / cloud provider.

-You can [Install miniconda3](https://conda.io/miniconda.html), then create the environment using: `conda env create -f environment.yaml`
+[Install miniconda3](https://conda.io/miniconda.html) and create the environment using: `conda env create -f environment.yaml`

+If you want to use a local Python, see the required Python dependencies: [environment.yaml](environment.yaml)

 Activate the conda environment using `conda activate ckan-cloud-operator`

+Update the environment: `conda env update -f environment.yaml`

-Install the Python package:
+Install the ckan-cloud-operator Python package:

 ```
 python3 -m pip install -e .
 ```

-Authenticate the gcloud CLI to the relevant account:
+Depending on cloud provider some additional activation might be required

+For example, for Google Cloud, this command is required:

 ```
 ckan-cloud-operator activate-gcloud-auth